jdromeiro/.NET-Developer-Questions/README.md

 **7. What are interfaces?**
 Interfaces are contracts that can include properties, methods and events.
 They provide abstraction to the code and help having code that is maintainable, extensible and testable.

+**8. What is Reflection?**
+Reflection is a way of programmatically discover types at runtime.
+This is done by asking an object to look to itself and determine what its type is.

+**9. What do the terms Boxing and Unboxing mean?**
+Boxing is the process of converting a value type to an Object type.
+Unboxing is the process of extracting a value type from an Object.
+These concepts are important for fulfilling the unified paradigm in .NET, in which a value of any type can be treated as an object.

+## Keywords and modifiers

+**1. What are the differences between protected, internal, and protected internal?**
+A protected member can be accessed by its own class and its derived classes, whereas internal members can be accessed from anywhere within the same assembly.
+Protected internal does an ‘or’ on these two conditions.

+**2. What is the difference between the _ref_ and the _out_ keywords?**
+Both ref and out indicate that a parameter is being passed by reference (as oppose to by value).
+The difference is that variables passed with _ref_ need to be initiated before passing, whereas variables declared with _out_ don’t.

+**3. What are the difference between read-only variables and constants?**
+Read-only variables support reference- and value- types and are evaluated at runtime.
+Constants only support value-types and are evaluated at compile time.

 ## Web Development